 The most interesting part is that the festival is not related to men only.
 Women participate in this festival with equal enthusiasm and devotion.

-This year Kanwar yatra 2019 date is 17th July 2019.
+This year Kanwar yatra 2021 date is Saturday, 24th of July.
 The Yatra will commence from this date and will last by the festival of Dussehra.

 The Rituals of Kanwar yatra